The BackSnack Program

 Harvesters’ BackSnack program addresses weekend nutrition and hunger by providing healthy, kid-friendly foods for children.
 Harvesters provides the food and volunteers pack food kits weekly.
 A community partnering organization picks up the empty backpacks from the school, cleans them out and packs them with food kits.
 School staff distributes them on Friday to the kids, who bring them back on Monday to start the whole process again.

-Phase two is addressing childhood hunger impacting middle and high school kids.
-We’re partnering with Nourish KC and the Episcopal Backpack Shepherds to operate our first in-school pantry at Winnetonka High School.
-Opened in September of 2017, the pantry is impacting over 100 individuals and their families with the Winnetonka community.
-Our long-range plan is to open additional in-school pantries as funding and access occurs.
+Phase two was addressing childhood hunger impacting middle and high school kids.
+We partnered with Nourish KC and the Episcopal Backpack Shepherds to operate our first in-school pantry at Winnetonka High School.
+Opened in September of 2017, the pantry is impacting over 100 individuals and their families within the Winnetonka community.